2bt/little-synths/README.md

 little synths
 =============

+### tetris & mario ###
+A software synthesizer playing the tetris/mario melody.

+### flatsynth ###
 Some ancient code I wrote a long time ago.

-### tetris ###
-A software synthesizer playing the tetris melody.

-### flatsynth ###
-This synth was originally written for windows, partially even in assembly.
+This synth was originally written for windows.
-The resulting binary file was less than 2kb in size.

 ### fm ###
 Plug in your favourite midi keyboard and start playing.

+### hell ###
+Some experimental stuff.